 Slow Cooker Beef and Noodles is your answer to a one-pot meal that takes minimal ingredients and yields a flavorful meal just in time for dinner.
 Slow cooked tender beef is combined with beef bouillon, Worcestershire sauce, and pantry-staple seasonings, then tossed with egg noodles for comfort food that’s ideal for the cooler season.

 Are you looking for other delicious and easy recipes to get you through the cold months?
-Add my Best Slow Cooker Beef Stew to your meal plan!
+Add my Best Slow Cooker Beef Stew or Beef Noodle Casserole recipes to your meal plan!

 What are egg noodles?